 However, for most cases, temps around 40-degree Celsius is ideal, but anything up to 60-degrees is acceptable.
 Unless it’s for small periods of time, temperatures around 70-degrees or more should be a matter of concern.
 Anything in excess of 80-degrees could damage your PC, so it’s best to switch it off and let it cool down before turning it back on again.

-Reasons for High CPU Temperature
+Reasons for High CPU Temperature in Desktop

 One of the biggest causes of excess heating in PCs is the built-up of dust and cobwebs on the fans and other components inside your case.
 This can inhibit airflow which is essential for the efficient cooling of any semiconductor chip, including the CPU, GPU and RAM in your PC.